 The overall ratings are drawn from the results of the ‘How Are We Doing’ section of the questionnaire.
 Ormiston Families’ overall rating for the current review returns a score of 5 6 rated as Very Well.
 Ratings for fundraising (5.3) returned a Quite Well rating.

 Some analysis related to the charity’s purpose is mixed.
-Interestingly, one quarter of Trustees felt they can’t judge how well the charity achieves its organisational purpose.
+Interestingly, one-quarter of the Trustees felt they couldn’t judge how well the charity achieves its organisational purpose.
 Two thirds (67%) felt “we could do better at agreeing the charity’s target impact for our beneficiaries”.
 This is clearly an area for discussion and further review.

-Comments generally indicate the importance of maintaining a focus on governance, which is well perceived.
+Comments generally indicate the importance of maintaining a focus on governance, which is well-perceived.
 The functioning of committees is seen as a positive approach.
-There were general comments about the Board composition in this section, and a general view that improved review of Board performance would be helpful, and a commitment to greater diversity to reflect lived experience.
+There were general comments about the Board composition in this section, a general view that an improved review of Board performance would be helpful, and a commitment to greater diversity to reflect lived experience.

 Ormiston Families has had excellent feedback which has supported the charity to build public trust and confidence and its reputation in the community.
 There are suggestions that this could be enhanced by communicating more about the organisation’s good works as part of the communications strategy to help raise awareness.